airplanes-humanity/airplanes-humanity.github.io/_posts/2019-01-25-Foam-Prototype.md

 ![Foamcore Fuselage and Wing](/assets/Foam3.jpg)

-Therefore it was decided that future iterations would rely on the strength of the cardboard, in order to reduce the required number of ribs, and simplify the manufacturing process.
-In addition, although the swept wings pulled the aerodyamic center further aft of the aircraft, the additional complexity from the sweep and taper is not ideal.
+Therefore it was decided that future iterations would rely on the strength of the cardboard, in order to reduce the required number of ribs and simplify the manufacturing process.
+In addition, although the swept wings pulled the aerodynamic center further aft of the aircraft, the additional complexity from the sweep and taper is not ideal.
 Hence future iterations will likely feature rectangular wings to simplify fabrication.